-The Cornerstone of a Safer City
+The Corner Stone of a Smart City

 What is Building Automation?

 Today's commercial and industrial buildings tend to have a variety of heterogeneous systems, say HVAC (heating, ventilation, and air-conditioning), security, lighting, energy management, elevator/escalator, garbage disposal, fire-fighting, etc. Building Automation, or “Smart Buildings”, is a growing trend to centralize a variety of these systems into one management platform to allow the automatic control of the whole building.

 Building Automation and “Smart Buildings” are often mentioned together because Building Automation makes a building smart and responsive like human-beings and eventually work better.
 Building Automation not only reduces energy costs but also brings a more comfortable and healthy environment for occupants.
 Building Automation also increases the value and sustainability of a building.
 It provides a building with an environment-friendly public profile that poses as a green marketing tool.

 By the 1970s, the U.S. had its commercial buildings and industrial facilities together account for about half of the country’s total energy use.
 Some buildings were even historic.
 So the earliest purpose of Building Automation was to make older buildings energy-efficient and cost-effective.
 In the following years, the demand for Building Automation increased for the purpose of comfort and convenience for occupants.
 Later in the recent two decades, the technology for Building Automation skyrocketed with the revolutions of digitalization and broadband network.
 Building Automation stretched to the automation of HVAC, firefighting, video surveillance and so on.
 Today security has become another important benefit that Building Automation can bring.
 Some of the features can even be used remotely on a smartphone, tablet, or PC.

 The core technology needed for Building Automation is the application that collects and transforms system device data into analytics.
 Sometimes system devices are also managed by this application.